clowrey/ESPHome-XGT/README.md

 - **R1**: 10kΩ (pulldown resistor for RX)
 - **R2**: 4.7kΩ (RX to midpoint)
 - **R3**: 470Ω (midpoint to XGT data line)
-- **D1**: 1N60P Schottky diode (low forward voltage drop)
+- **D1**: Signal diode (1N4148 or similar)

 **Circuit Operation:**
 - The 10kΩ pulldown ensures RX reads low when no signal is present
 - The 4.7kΩ resistor provides current limiting and voltage division
-- The 1N60P Schottky diode allows TX to drive the line high while preventing backfeed (low forward voltage drop improves signal integrity)
+- The diode allows TX to drive the line high while preventing backfeed
 - The 470Ω resistor provides current limiting to the XGT battery data line
 - Both TX and RX pins must be configured as inverted in software